AmeerRizvi/xdeployer/README.md

 mv servers.json.template servers.json
 ```

 2. Make sure your Next.js project is configured for standalone output.
-Add this to your `next.config.js`:
+Add this to your `next.config.js` or `next.config.ts`:

 ```js
 /** @type {import('next').NextConfig} */